Two-dimensional topological paramagnets protected by $\mathbb{Z}_3$ symmetry: Properties of the boundary Hamiltonian: Symmetry protected topological phase and the edge Hamiltonian

-It is known, that non-trivial SPT phases are defined by cohomology classes of corresponding symmetry group, that is $H^3(\mathbb{Z}_3,U(1))=\mathbb{Z}_3$ in our case \cite{Wen-2011b, Wen-2011c, Wen-2011d, Wen-2013}.
+It is known that non-trivial SPT phases are defined by cohomology classes of corresponding symmetry group, that is $H^3(\mathbb{Z}_3,U(1))=\mathbb{Z}_3$ in our case \cite{Wen-2011b, Wen-2011c, Wen-2011d, Wen-2013}.
 The transformations of a topologically trivial Hamiltonian to Hamiltonians of non-trivial SPT phases are given by a unitary transformation generated by non-exact closed 3-forms (cocycles) of the symmetry group.
-The cocycle for $\mathbb{Z}_3$ symmetry was constructed in \cite{Topchyan-2023} and has form $\psi_3(n_1, n_2, n_3) = n_1 n_2 n_3 (n_1 + n_2)$.
-The corresponding unitary transformation is written as
+The cocycle for $\mathbb{Z}_3$ symmetry was constructed in \cite{Topchyan-2023} and has the form $\psi_3(n_1, n_2, n_3) = n_1 n_2 n_3 (n_1 + n_2)$ in additive representation.
+The corresponding form used for the model construction is $\nu_3(n_a, n_b, n_c) = \varepsilon^{\psi_3(n_a, n_b - n_a, n_c - n_b)}$.
+The unitary transformation inducing the non-trivial edge modes is the product of $\nu_3$ terms over all of the lattice's triangles \cite{Wen-2014, Topchyan-2023, Topchyan-2024}, with the lattice node states $n_p$ as its arguments as